quantumjockey/xrdfileoperations/README.md

 Your project structure is ready to go!

+If the git repository wasn't automatically registered with the IDE upon project load:

+1. Go to "IntelliJ IDEA" -> "Preferences..." (or hit Command + ,)
+2. Under "Project Settings" click "Version Control"
+3. Register the VCS root using either the "+" button or by responding to the "Fix" popup

+Now IntelliJ is synced with Git.
+You can manage commits and branches for the repository using the "VCS" menu.

 One last thing:

 1. Click on one of the files in the test sources root